Thu, 20 Aug 2015 #

 Let's imagine an API that returns a user.
 However, there're two types of users: System users - like the administrator, or the postmaster - and local users - like "John B", "Bill Gates", etc. Due to the way the system was designed and grew, there're a couple of nuisances that API consumers have to deal with:

-• system and local users come via the same API call.
+users come via the same API call.- the

-• the department key may not exist, since early versions of the db did not have that field and early employees never had to fill it out.
+key may not exist, since early versions of the db did not have that field and early employees never had to fill it out. - the

-• the name array contains either 4 items (username, middlename, lastname, firstname) or 2 items (full name, username) depending on when the user was created.
+array contains either 4 items (username, middlename, lastname, firstname) or 2 items (full name, username) depending on when the user was created. - the

 Our system needs to create user accounts for all system users from this API with only the following information: username, department.
 We only need users born before 1980.
 If no department is given, "Corp" is assumed.